syncfusion-content/fileformat-docs/File-Formats/XlsIO/Loading-and-Saving-Workbook.md

 excelEngine.Dispose();
 {% endhighlight %}

-{% highlight c# tabtitle="ASP.NET Core" %}
-//Creates a new instance for ExcelEngine
-ExcelEngine excelEngine = new ExcelEngine();

-//Loads or open an existing workbook through Open method of IWorkbooks FileStream inputStream = new FileStream(inputFileName, FileMode.Open);
-IWorkbook workbook = excelEngine.Excel.Workbooks.Open(inputStream);

-//To-Do some manipulation
-//To-Do some manipulation

-//Set the version of the workbook workbook.Version = ExcelVersion.Excel2013;

-//Save the workbook as stream
-FileStream outputStream = new FileStream("Output.xlsx", FileMode.Create);
-workbook.SaveAs(outputStream);

-//Close the instance of IWorkbook workbook.Close();

-//Dispose the instance of ExcelEngine excelEngine.Dispose();
-{% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
 //Creates a new instance for ExcelEngine
 ExcelEngine excelEngine = new ExcelEngine();